A little exercise can bring significant weight-loss results

 - Some physical activity is better than none.

-- There are greater gains as physical activity increases in intensity, frequency and duration.
+- There are greater benefits as physical activity increases in intensity, frequency, and duration.

-- Most health benefits occur with at least 150 minutes a week of moderate-intensity physical activity, such as brisk walking.
-Additional benefits happen with more physical activity.
+- Most health benefits occur with at least 150 minutes per week of moderately intense physical activity, such as brisk walking.
+Additional benefits occur with increased physical activity.

-- Both aerobic (endurance) and muscle-strengthening (resistance) physical activity are beneficial.
+- Both aerobic (endurance) and muscle-strengthening (resistance) activity are beneficial.

-- Everyone from children to older adults benefit from exercise.
+- Everyone from a child to an older adult benefits from exercise.

-While studies shows that physical activity helps people maintain a stable weight, defining exactly how much exercise a specific person needs is less clear.
+While studies shows that physical activity helps people maintain a stable weight, exactly how much exercise a specific person needs is variable.

-In fact, many people need more than the equivalent of 150 minutes of moderate-intensity activity a week to maintain their weight.
+In fact, many people need more than the equivalent of 150 minutes of moderately intense activity per week to maintain their weight.

-However, research does show that 150 minutes to 300 minutes, or about five hours, of exercise weekly can help someone stabilize his or her weight.
+However, 150-300 minutes, or about five hours, of exercise weekly can help someone stabilize his or her weight.